College Achievement Program (CAP)

 - Students enhance their academic skills (with an emphasis placed on

-- The Bridge program includes the first advising and registration event this summer
+- The Bridge program includes the first advising and registration event

 - Students build connections with other students through fun and unique